No items found.

 3. The B2B2C partnership model

-Procter & Gamble has pioneered direct data partnerships with major retailers globally, co-creating AI shopping experiences that benefit both parties.
-They're not fighting the algorithm; they're helping shape it.
 In Europe, Nestlé works directly with retailers on "algorithmic category management," ensuring their products meet the specific parameters each retailer's AI prioritizes.

-Beyond the metadata
+Beyond the metadata.

-Consider Oatly, which transformed oat milk from commodity to cultural phenomenon by creating such distinctive brand language that consumers specifically request it, whether shopping in Stockholm or San Francisco.
 Or look at how Korean beauty brands like Glow Recipe built global followings by combining unique formulations with social storytelling that makes their products AI-proof.
 Consumers don't want "a moisturizer," they want "that plum moisturizer from TikTok."

-The opportunity extends beyond defense to offense.
-Brands that master AI optimization while maintaining human connection can actually strengthen their position.
-The key is what we at Made call "algorithmic brand architecture": building brands that excel in both human and machine discovery.
-This means investing in rich product data and structured metadata frameworks, while simultaneously creating cultural relevance that drives specific requests.
+"The key is what we call 'algorithmic brand architecture': building brands that excel in both human and machine discovery.
+This means investing in rich product data and structured metadata frameworks, while simultaneously creating cultural relevance that drives specific requests", Tim notes.

 What fascinates me is how this crisis is forcing brands to become more innovative, more distinctive, and more valuable to consumers than ever before.